 Types of Wheel Bearings and Noise

 There are different kinds of wheel bearings depending on the year model and the design of the vehicle.
 Older rear wheel drive vehicles had cone type wheel bearings on the front wheels that could be removed, inspected, and packed with grease, and reinstalled with new seals.
-Some rear wheel drive vehicles have wheel bearings of this type on the rear.
+Some front-wheel drive vehicles have wheel bearings of this type on the rear.
 In other words, if a vehicle has cone-type bearings that can be removed, inspected, and repacked, it will always be on the NON-driving wheels – the ones that don’t propel the vehicle.
 Trailer wheels often have bearings of this type.

 Modern vehicles have sealed wheel bearings that cannot be disassembled without destroying the wheel bearing assembly in the process, and on vehicles with bearings like those, you only know a bearing is bad when it begins to make noise.
 That’s the earliest indication of a bad wheel bearing, and front wheel bearings (both on front wheel drive as well as rear wheel drive vehicles) are the most prone to fail on modern vehicles.